-First I would want to say: This is important, pursuing our happiness in Jesus, that joy in Christ isn’t an optional extra.
+First, I would want to say, this is important, pursuing our happiness in Jesus — that joy in Christ isn’t an optional extra.
 We were made to share the Father’s eternal pleasure in his Son.
-The Father has always delighted in his Son, eternally found pleasure in him and we were created to share the Father’s sweet pleasure in his Son.
+The Father has always delighted in his Son, eternally found pleasure in him, and we were created to share the Father’s sweet pleasure in his Son.
 To love Jesus is to be made more like God himself, more like the Father.
-So this is important.
+So, this is important.

-So I think this is very important as an issue and I feel the personal significance of it.
+I think this is very important and I feel the personal significance of it.
 It has changed what Christian life looks like to me.
-It means sanctification has a rationale to it that it didn’t before to me.
+It means sanctification has a rationale to it that it didn’t before.
 So we need to pursue our happiness in Jesus, and I want to use that word pursue.
 This is something we can’t simply sit back on.
-Paul in Philippians 3:14 uses strong, striving language.
-I press on towards the goal for the prize of the upward call of God in Christ Jesus.
+Paul in Philippians 3:14 uses strong, striving language: “I press on toward the goal for the prize of the upward call of God in Christ Jesus.”
 It is an active thing.
-He wants to press in to know them.
+He wants to press in to know him.

-I think the question is: How then do we do this?
+I think the question is, how then do we do this?

-And I want to say fill your vision not simply so that you know about him, but so that he eclipses other concerns for you, so that his glory is of greater concern than your glory or your worries.
-So we need to fill our minds, our vision with him.
+And I want to say, fill your vision not simply so that you know about him, but so that he eclipses other concerns for you, so that his glory is of greater concern than your glory or your worries.
+So, we need to fill our minds and our vision with him.
 Goodwin’s Heart of Christ would be something I would recommend.
 Owen’s The Glory of Christ I would recommend as well.
-Charles Spurgeon Christ’s Glorious Achievements.
+Charles Spurgeon’s Christ’s Glorious Achievements is another one.
 I would read some of these older, rich works.
-They help you see how the Christ focused generation of the past read Scripture to know Christ better.
+They help you see how the Christ-focused generation of the past read Scripture to know Christ better.
 Fill out your knowledge of him.

-Or he wrote after having buried 10 of his children he would write, “A due contemplation of the glory of Christ will restore and compose the mind.”
+Or he wrote after having buried ten of his children, “A due contemplation of the glory of Christ will restore and compose the mind.”
 He is not an ivory tower theologian, having suffered deeply.
-He knows that it is a view of Christ’s glory, compassion of grace, and holiness that will enable you to go through all that life throws at you and to go through it with a joy.
-So press in to know Christ better.
+He knows that it is a view of Christ’s glory, compassion of grace, and holiness that will enable you to go through all that life throws at you and to go through it with joy.
+So, press in to know Christ better.
 That is how we pursue our happiness.

-But I would add one more thing to that: Compare Christ to whatever else it is that you treasure.
-So what is it that you really want?
+But I would add one more thing to that.
+Compare Christ to whatever else it is that you treasure.
+What is it that you really want?
 Is it love?
 Is it that you want to be loved?
-And that can come across in various ways — a sexual addiction, a desire for fame — those are really varieties of wanting to be loved.
+And that can come across in various ways — a sexual addiction, a desire for fame.
+Those are really varieties of wanting to be loved.
 Is it acceptance?
 Is it money?
 Is it power?
 Is it comfort?
 Now compare that thing that you dream of and love with Christ.
 Which is better?
-Does pornography offer you the satisfaction, acceptance and love that Jesus does?
+Does pornography offer you the satisfaction, acceptance, and love that Jesus does?
 Does money offer you anything in comparison to the riches of Christ?
 Does passing temporal power offer you anything in comparison to what Christ is offering?